assamite/cc-course-UH17/docs/source/ex_poem.rst

    The possible ``*args`` and ``**kwargs`` given to the function should be clearly described in the function's doc string.

-   **Submit runnable code (call the ``poem`` function with appropriate arguments in your code so that it is runnable from the command line).
+   **Submit runnable code (call the ``generate_poem`` function with appropriate arguments in your code so that it is runnable from the command line).
 Also, clearly state what the code is supposed to do by commenting it.**

 #. **RETURN** *(Code)* Poem evaluation.
 Design and implement a function
    ``evaluate(poem, *args, **kwargs)``, which takes as input a single four line poem and outputs